osterzel/docker-nginx-s3proxy/README.md

 # Proxy Cache
 The proxy cache has some settings which can be configured:

-    PROXY_CACHE_SIZE Default:500m The amount of disk space the proxy will use PROXY_KEY_SIZE Default:10m The size of the key store, 10m gives about 80000 keys PROXY_INACTIVE_AGE Default:12h The maxiumum age of a file in the cache that is inactive before it is purged.
+    PROXY_BUFFERING Default:on The switch to enable or disable the proxy, set to off if you don't want it PROXY_CACHE_SIZE Default:500m The amount of disk space the proxy will use PROXY_KEY_SIZE Default:10m The size of the key store, 10m gives about 80000 keys PROXY_INACTIVE_AGE Default:12h The maxiumum age of a file in the cache that is inactive before it is purged.